nurdsoft/jumpstart/README.md

 ```
 #### 2. Build for Local Machine

-Navigate to the cloned repository and build the tool for your local machine using the following command:
+Navigate to the cloned repository and build the tool for your machine using the following command:
 ```bash
 make releases/jumpstart
 ```